-The American Speech-Language-Hearing Foundation (ASHFoundation) invites full-time students who will be or who are currently enrolled in a graduate program in communication sciences and disorders to apply for graduate scholarships.
+The American Speech-Language-Hearing Foundation (ASHFoundation) invites full-time students who will be or who are currently enrolled in a communication sciences and disorders graduate program to apply for graduate scholarships.

 Scholarships are available to students who are undergraduate seniors or who are currently pursuing master's or doctoral degrees.
-Both research and clinical doctorate candidates are eligible.
+Both research and clinical doctorate students are eligible.

 Within the overall Graduate Student Scholarship program, funding opportunities include:

 Up to 15 general graduate student scholarships, of $5,000 each, will be awarded.